QualiTorque/qualitorque.github.io/docs/getting-started/The Torque Terminology.md

 title: Torque Terminology
 ---

 **Blueprint** - An offline plan (template) of an environment.
 A blueprint contains *grains*.
-Each grain represents a specific workload (for example, a Rerraform module or a Helm chart).
+Each grain represents a specific workload (for example, a Terraform module or a Helm chart).
 The blueprint defines the orchestration between the grains (order, dependency, etc.), and deploys a whole environment, from infrastructure to application.
 Blueprints are defined in source-controlled YAML files.

 **Grain** - The Torque representation of an asset (Terraform module or Helm chart).
 Each grain contains all the information required to deploy the asset such as inputs, versions, etc, as well as a reference to the location of the asset's code (repository).